anthony-bartman/MSP432-EmbeddedProjects/README.md

 # MSP432_EmbeddedProjects
-Fun messing with embedded systems with RTOS and FSM LUT with the MSP432
+Some fun messing around with embedded systems using RTOS and FSM LUT with the MSP432.